By WomansDivorce Editorial Team

 Online Divorce - This easy to use, accurate, and up-to-date on-line divorce service is a perfect "do it yourself (without a lawyer)" solution for any uncontested divorce (with or without children) that will be filed in the state of Connecticut.
 You'll also get access to 40 downloadable books (valued at over $750) and a Name Change Kit & Name Change Notification Guide.

-Separation Agreement Forms you can print from your computer.
+Separation Agreements - Forms you can fill out and print from your computer.

 The Connecticut United Way has a state-wide database of many different types of support groups.
-You can search through the general group categories or by specific separation and divorce support groups by clicking on the + sign to expand the options.
+You can search through the general group categories or search by keyword by typing in separation and divorce support groups.
 You can also call 860-571-7500.

 In Connecticut, there is a statewide network of domestic violence programs that can be reached by calling the statewide domestic violence hotline at 1-888-774-2900.
 The programs provide shelter for victims of domestic violence, as well as counseling and other supportive services.